Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Metrics and Theoretical Analysis

-To formalize the problem, we denote $x$ as the item being ranked, and for simplicity assume there are two groups being considered, Group $\mathcal{A}$ and Group $\mathcal{B}$.

-We formulate the key problem we want to study in this paper as the following: We have a system composed of $0, \ldots, K$ components, where each component takes an input $x$ and produces its own score $f_i(x)$; The overall composition function that produces the final ranking score is $f(x)=\prod_{k=0}^K f_k(x)$.
+In this section, we formally define the problem: denote $x$ as the item being ranked, and there are two groups of users being considered, Group $\mathcal{A}$ and Group $\mathcal{B}$.
+Assume a recommender system with $K$ components, where the $k$-th component takes an input $x$ and produces its own score $f_k(x)$; the broader class of multiplicative composition (\cite{zhe2019, xiao2018}) can be formulated as: $f(x)=\prod_{k=0}^{K-1} f_k(x)$.
 If all $K$ components satisfy some fairness metric by themselves $F[f_k]$, we ask whether the overall function $f(x)$ satisfies the same fairness metric $F[f]$.
 Restated, we would like to know whether the system achieves compositional (end-to-end) fairness given that each component has achieved fairness independently.

-In the sections below, we consider two commonly-used fairness metrics in ranking: ranking exposure, and pairwise ranking accuracy.
-We describe each metric, and explore how the function composition affects end-to-end fairness for that metric.
+In the sections below, we consider two commonly-used fairness metrics in recommender systems: \textit{ranking exposure} \cite{DBLP:conf/kdd/SinghJ18}, and \textit{pairwise ranking accuracy} \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19}.
+We describe each metric, and explore how the function composition affects end-to-end fairness.